GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 As of the first episode, episode one.

 I still have a line of interpretation that humans weaponized the virus in the lab.
-The bar television emphasized military base lockdown.
+The bar television emphasized military base lock-down.

 The RNA sequence, the 78 second message, is pretty damn short.